-Quick and easy cream cheese frosting recipe, requiring basic ingredients.
-Fluffy, stable, creamy and tangy.
-Perfect for piping cupcakes and cake decorating.
+Quick, easy cream cheese frosting recipe, homemade with simple ingredients.
+Fluffy, stable, creamy and bakery style.
+Perfect for piping and cake decorating.
+Tastes even better than store bought icing.

 - Easy to make with simple ingredients